-Each symptom, on its own, could have many causes, but if the problems don't go away, it is important to consult a doctor to discuss colorectal signs and symptoms.
-Depending on the combination of symptoms as well as your risk factors for colorectal cancer your doctor can help you choose the next course of action.
+These symptoms could have many causes and could be caused by a non-cancerous condition, hemorrhoids, irritable bowel syndrome (IBS), inflammatory bowel disease (IBD), or an infection, but they should not be ignored.
+It is important to consult a doctor to discuss your signs and symptoms.
+Depending on the combination of symptoms and your colorectal cancer risk factors, your doctor can help you choose the next course of action.
 This is likely to include a rectal exam, as well as blood tests and possibly a colonoscopy.

 Colorectal Cancer and Young Adults: Is There Cause for Concern?Read Now

 Colorectal Cancer Specialists in the South Chicago Area

 If you have been diagnosed with colorectal cancer after an abnormal screening result, the colorectal cancer specialists at Affiliated Oncologists are here to help.
 Located in the suburbs south of Chicago, we offer personalized colorectal cancer treatment plans for each patient based on their situation and preferences.